GUIDE RATING

 Oveview

 This build is crazy fun and also crazy dangerous.
-It either pays off very hard with dual lifesteal items ( Mask of Madness for chasing/DPS, Vlad's for teamfight presence and extra sustain/DPS) and a huge snowball or leaves you with moderately irrelevant items, deaths, and a feeling of "could have gone radiance".
+It either pays off very hard with a huge snowball or leaves you with moderately irrelevant items, deaths, and a feeling of "could have gone radiance".
 It's not really as all in as it sounds as if it doesn't pay off you have very solid jungling ability to make a turnaround.
 It also lets your team apply very strong early Roshan and teamfight pressure.
-Your tranquils will be getting disassembled a bit earlier for this build :).
-I was originally taught this build with your early ring of protection being made into a basilius, then tranquils, but I've found tranquils too imba to not build early, especially against harder lanes.
-This build maxes desolate at 7.

 Early

-It looks like a lot of items, but all the way thru to Vlads, MoC, MoM, and a pair of boots (your choice of phase or power treads, see below) is only 6.5K, and you can easily apply ~8-12 minute Roshan pressure (especially as dire) with lifesteal and MoC.
-The extra armor (11!) gives good HP to physical DPS despite MoM's active, while the combined 32% lifesteal, vlad's aura DPS, and MoM IAS gives you some late-game level lifesteal/DPS for mid-game cash.
+It looks like a lot of items, but all the way thru to MoM, Phase, and your extension of choice is like 5.5K, and you can easily apply ~8-12 minute Roshan pressure (especially as dire) with lifesteal and an off-cooldown haunt.

-This build is much more powerful if a support can pick up the Medallion of Courage/Vlads instead of you, as you come online (and therefore can snowball) earlier.
-On the other hand, the armor and 32% lifesteal is crucial to allowing you to face off early with MoM on.
+This build is much more powerful if a support can pick up a Medallion of Courage/Vlads as you can take Roshan very quickly.

 Details

 This build is very ganking oriented -- but, much like an exort invoker, you don't have to be roaming all the time to get kills as you have haunt.
 Do not go this build against teams with many hard disables/burst damage.
 Depending on how you roam a bottle can be an OK pickup.
-BKB is a must for this build after your core, while the IAS allows you to use a basher/desolate to transition into a carrying mode as you farm/jungle/teamfight super hard with MoM and 32% lifesteal.
+BKB is a must for this build after your core, while the IAS allows you to use a basher/desolate to transition into a carrying mode as you farm/jungle/teamfight quickly as well.

 Armlet